 Public agencies hold large amounts of data.
 A data inventory is the first step in understanding data fragmentation and identifying areas for improvement.

-Terms in Coming To Terms
+Terms in Coming to Terms

 Coming to Terms is the Internet of Water’s Water Terminology Collection that tracks definitions, synonyms, and homonyms of water-related terms use by public agencies.